 This rare and evocative object from the collection is an original costume worn by a band member.
 The band’s principal instrument was the gazooka or gazoot, a tin cigar-shaped instrument, which produced a distinctive but monotonous sound by anyone capable of humming.

 The cabinet in the museum also contains a variety of percussion instruments and other props commonly used.

 In the Aberdare valley alone there were 60 jazz bands and 30 character bands.

-Their costumes, of great variety, would have been patiently and lovingly made by the bandsmen, their wives, and families.
+Their costumes, of great variety, would have been patiently and lovingly made by the bandsmen, their wives and families.
 The one on display in our gallery is very professionally made.
-The jazz-bands had exotic names such as the Cwmbach Nutcrackers, the Bonky Boys, Egyptian Priests (a character band), and Napier’s Black Watch.
-A number chose names that don’t bear repeating today due to their discriminatory and racist nature.
+The jazz-bands had exotic names such as the Cwmbach Nutcrackers, the Bonky Boys, Egyptian Priests (a character band) and Napier’s Black Watch.
+Unfortunately, a number chose names that don’t bear repeating today due to their discriminatory and racist nature.
 There were also a number of women’s bands.

 Individual bands had to be inventive in the making of their costumes.
 Edwin Greening recalls that the tall straw sombreros of the 40 strong Club Street Mexican Band were made out of fish frails and plaited straw baskets donated by three local shop owners.

 The bands would parade the streets with collecting boxes and compete with each other for prizes at local carnivals.
 Many of the bands would walk many miles on their ‘hunger marches’ and to competitions, and it is on record that bands from Aberdare walked over the mountains to Porth and back.